atn832/fake_cloud_firestore/example/README.md

 ```

 After waiting for few minutes (around 10 minutes for the first invocation),
-"All tests passed!" indicates the driver test passed.
+"All tests passed!" message indicates the driver tests succeeded.
 This means that the behaviors of the three `Firestore` instances are the same
 for the test cases.